Ben-physics-dotcom/Template_F_Praktikum/README.md

   - Line 9: `\addbibresource{}` – Add the path to your personal bibliography file here.
 Ensure that you include a `.bib` file for proper referencing.

 - Table Folder: If needed, you can create a separate folder for tables and reference them in your protocol.

 ## How to Use

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine or downlaod the zip file.
+If you want to use Overleaf the zip file is the prefert version, because you can upload the zip file.
 2. Update the `settings.tex`, `acronyms_de.tex`, and `acronyms_eng.tex` files as needed for your specific experiment and protocol.
 3. Add figures to the appropriate subfolders within `figures/`.
 4. Write your protocols in the `protocolls/` folder, following the LaTeX template structure.